-Proposals should address socio-economic factors, gender-related research questions, cross-cultural issues and diversity as well as comorbidities, where appropriate.
-For assessing the well-being of people suffering from neurodegenerative diseases quality of life measures should be used.
+Proposals should consider the diversity and differentiation of the target group in terms of factors like sex, age, socioeconomic situation, level of education, migration and cultural background, and sexual orientation, where it is relevant for the implementation of the project.
+For assessing the well-being of people suffering from neurodegenerative diseases, quality of life measures should be used.
 Consortia should incorporate these factors when formulating their research hypotheses, aims and work plans.

-Most patient related research would be impossible without the active involvement of patients.
+Most patient-related research would be impossible without the active involvement of patients.
 Thus, JPND has determined that Patient and Public Involvement should be an integrated part of the implementation of its Research and Innovation Strategy.
 Proposals to be funded under this call will therefore need to adequately involve patients, carers and the public.
 Consortia are expected to make every effort to include approaches that involve these groups, where appropriate, at each stage of the research process including the preparation of the application (see the JPND website for further information).
 In the application, it must be described in which step of the research process patients, their relatives or carers will be involved, from where they will be recruited and which roles they would play.
-Reasons must be given if such an approach is not taken.
+Appropriate justification must be given if such an approach is not taken.

 Ethically appropriate access to and synergistic usage of resources, e.g. biomaterial, population and disease-specific cohorts as well as cutting-edge technical infrastructure is expected.
 To increase benefit, data, tools and resources being generated within the research projects should be made widely available to the public domain, considering national and international legal and ethical requirements.
 Access must be provided to other bona fide research groups.
-Consortia are strongly advised to define arrangements to deal with this issue across countries, while preserving integrity of study subjects as early as at the submission of the preproposal.
+Consortia are strongly advised to define arrangements to deal with this issue across countries, while preserving integrity of study participants as early as at the submission of the preproposal.